 Travel Distance: 309.36 miles

-Lewis & Clark disproved the existence of an easy, river-based Northwest Passage through the middle latitudes of North America.
-In the decades to follow, the Oregon Trail, the Pony Express, and various stagecoach routes allowed for difficult, dangerous, and time…
+The Lewis & Clark Expedition disproved the existence of an easy, river-based Northwest Passage through the middle latitudes of North America.
+In the decades to follow, the Oregon Trail, the Pony Express, and various stagecoach routes allowed for difficult, dangerous,…

 Stops: 10